Raynaud123/Raynaud123/README.md

 I am a computer science engineering student from Belgium.
 - :closed_book: I am currently in my first master year at the UGent.

-- :soccer: My hobbies are soccer, reading and coding.
 ---

 ### 🛠 &nbsp;Languages and Tools :